-Last week, the Menlo Park City School District's school board approved a resolution declaring a public health emergency about youth use of e-cigarettes in light of a 2019 National Youth Tobacco Survey that shows that vaping among high school students more than doubled from 2017 to 2019, to 27.5% of students.
-The resolution expresses the board's support for the town of Atherton, the city of Menlo Park and San Mateo County to restrict the sale of tobacco products in order to prevent youth access to vaping devices.
+Last month, the Menlo Park City School District's governing board approved a resolution declaring a public health emergency about the use by young people of e-cigarettes in light of a 2019 National Youth Tobacco Survey that shows that vaping among high school students more than doubled from 2017 to 2019, to 27.5% of students.
+The resolution expresses the board's support for the efforts by the town of Atherton, the city of Menlo Park and San Mateo County to restrict the sale of tobacco products in order to prevent youth access to vaping devices.

-Menlo Park Mayor Ray Mueller suggested the City Council consider an ordinance restricting the sale of flavored tobacco products in town at the council's Oct.
+Menlo Park Mayor Ray Mueller suggested that the City Council consider an ordinance restricting the sale of flavored tobacco products in town at the council's Oct.
 15 meeting.
-He said the proposed ordinance could first come before the council during a Nov.
+He said the proposed ordinance could first come before the council at a Nov.
 5 study session.

 In September, the San Mateo County Office of Education and Sequoia Healthcare District hosted the Tobacco-Use Prevention Education (TUPE) Summit.
 During the summit, county educators and community partners learned about strategies to reduce the use of tobacco, vaping and marijuana among students.

-During a panel made up of several district students, some shared how they took up vaping to fit in with older students.
+During a discussion by a panel of several district students, some participants shared how they took up vaping to fit in with older students.
 Some explained that they recently quit vaping because of news reports about people dying after using vaping devices.

 The Parent Education Series, a Sequoia district program in which experts in subjects like academic success and student well-being discuss their fields with district parents, staff and community members, has held presentations on the risks of vaping.

 On Nov.
-20, Richard Ceballos, a project coordinator with the Stanford Tobacco Prevention Toolkit, will present on: "What's All the Buzz with JUUL & Similar Vape Devices?" at Woodside High School.
-The toolkit is an online educational resource that can be adapted to fit the individual needs of educators and students in all types of settings, including elementary, middle and high schools, community-based organizations, and health-related agencies.
+20, Richard Ceballos, a project coordinator with the Stanford Tobacco Prevention Toolkit, will present a talk, "What's All the Buzz with JUUL & Similar Vape Devices?" at Woodside High School.
+The toolkit is an online educational resource that can be adapted to fit the individual needs of educators and students in all types of settings, including elementary, middle and high schools; community-based organizations; and health-related agencies.

 "The goal (of the Parent Education Series) is always to give parents strategies to educate their kids," said Charlene Margot, founder and director of the Parent Education Series.
 "I don't want people getting inaccurate data.
 When they (parents) talk to their kids, we want them to be fully informed.
 It's not about scare tactics."